johnnolan/blog/_posts/2017-02-27-what-is-to-come.markdown

 * Javascript Hooks and component based JS
 * CSS Component Design
 * CSS Components and Sketch - Mixing UX with Front End Development, a beautiful relationship
+* Serverless - rapid AWS Lambda functions and more

 ## Leadership and Coaching